Overview

 A submit is synchronous.
 It validates and authorizes the request first.
 Then it posts one balanced transaction to the ledger, writing a matching event to an outbox in the same transaction.
 The Economy API walks that request path step by step.

-Anything that outlives a request happens off that path.
-A background worker drains the outbox and runs the recurring sweeps — advancing payouts, billing subscriptions, expiring promos, realizing fees, and sealing checkpoints.
+Anything that outlives a request happens off that path: a background worker drains the outbox and runs the recurring sweeps — payouts, subscriptions, promos, fees, and checkpoints, plus the history-lifecycle jobs that re-prove, archive, and expire old rows.

 A lab, not a product

-economy-lab is a runnable study of an application layer, not a deployable money system.
-The ledger invariants are enforced to a production standard: pushed down into the database, and proven by an adversarial suite that attacks the tables directly.
+economy-lab is a runnable study of an application layer rather than a deployable money system.
+The ledger invariants are enforced to a production standard, while the operational edges (the payout Processor, the FX Rates source, the regulated plumbing a money transmitter provides) are stubbed or simplified.

-It runs entirely in memory with zero runtime dependencies, and the same logic runs on Postgres, MySQL, Redis, and SQS through swappable adapters.
-What's intentionally out of scope has its own page: scope and non-goals.
+By default it runs entirely in memory with zero runtime dependencies; swappable adapters run the same logic on Postgres, MySQL, Redis, and SQS, each held to the in-memory reference by a single conformance suite.
+What’s intentionally out of scope has its own page: scope and non-goals.

 Where to go next